ventys7/SteamAvatarDownloader/README.md

 ⚠️ Important Disclaimer
 - Project Status: This repository is no longer maintained.
 No further updates or bug fixes will be provided.
 Feel free to fork and modify it.
-- Platform: This script has been tested and verified only on macOS.Compatibility with Windows or Linux is not guaranteed but likely.
+- Platform: This script has been tested and verified only on macOS.
+Compatibility with Windows or Linux is not guaranteed but likely.
 - AI Requirements: Automatic installation of the AI upscaler (Real-ESRGAN) is only supported for macOS and Windows.

 ✨ Features